 Award finalistsHere are finalists for the Cy Young, Most Valuable Player and Rookie of the Year awards to be given in mid-November, as named by the Baseball Writers Association of America.
-Players are listed by their Box-Toppers point (BTP) total for 2017 and their Box-Toppers rank in their award category.
-Both players who led their leagues in batting in Box-Toppers points who were not named as finalists are listed in italics.
+Players are listed by their Box-Toppers point (BTP) total for 2018 and their Box-Toppers rank in their award category.

 |Cy Young finalists|